 Policies of QCC health programs are comprehensive, provide for the welfare of faculty and staff, and are consistent with those of the governing organization; however, differences in policies may occur as justified by the goals and outcomes of the specific health program.

-The GED test has been replaced in Massachusetts by the High School Equivalency Test (HiSET) from ETS.
-QCC offers the HiSET at 25 Federal St. in Worcester.
-Information regarding preparing and registering for the test can be found on the website at www.hiset.ets.org.
-Questions can be directed to the Testing Office at 508.854.4407.
+The General Equivalency Development or General Equivalency Diploma (GED) test has been replaced in Massachusetts by the High School Equivalency Test (HiSET) from Educational Testing Service (ETS).
+QCC offers the HiSET at QCC at the Healthcare and Workforce Development Center at 25 Federal Street, Worcester.
+Information regarding preparing and registering for the HiSET can be found on the ETS website at www.hiset.ets.org.
+Questions can be directed to the QCC Testing Office at 508.854.4407.

 Prior Learning Credit (PLC)

 Credentialing: This is the process of earning credit for structured learning experiences conducted by qualified instructors in non-collegiate institutions.
-Accreditation occurs through establishing an equivalency between the non-collegiate course and a Quinsigamond course.
-Some examples include the Massachusetts Firefighting Academy, and branches of the Military.
-Students applying for academic credit through credentialing pay current fees.
+Accreditation occurs through establishing an equivalency between the non-collegiate course and a QCC course.
+Some examples include the Massachusetts Firefighting Academy and branches of the Military.
+Students applying for academic credit through Credentialing pay current fees.
 Program restrictions apply.
-Information about credentialing can be found in Room 272A.
+Information about Credentialing can be found in Room 272, Administration Building, at QCC Worcester (Main Campus).

 Portfolio Assessment: This is available to students who can document their skills and competencies attained through non-collegiate training and/or life experience.
-This documentation is reviewed and evaluated by a Quinsigamond faculty member who measures demonstrated learning outcomes against established academic standards.
+This documentation is reviewed and evaluated by a QCC faculty member who measures demonstrated learning outcomes against established academic standards.
 Students applying for academic credit through Portfolio Assessment pay current fees.
 Program restrictions apply.
-Application for Portfolio Assessment can be made in Room 272A.
+Application for Portfolio Assessment can be made in Room 272, Administration Building, at QCC Worcester (Main Campus).

-Advanced Placement: QCC awards credit to students who score 3 or higher on the AP examinations, administered by the College Board.
-Official Grade Report must be provided by the College Board and submitted to Room 272A.
+Advanced Placement: QCC awards credit to students who score three or higher on the Advanced Placement (AP) examinations, administered by the College Board.
+Official Grade Report must be provided by the College Board and submitted to Room 272, Administration Building, at QCC Worcester (Main Campus).
 Student grade reports will not be accepted.

-College Level Examination Program (CLEP): Credit will be awarded to students who achieve scores at or about the fiftieth percentile on the CLEP exam.
+College Level Examination Program (CLEP): Credit will be awarded to students who achieve scores at or about the 50th percentile on the CLEP exam.
 The general battery includes examinations in English, humanities, mathematics, natural science and social science/history.
 A maximum of 32 credits may be awarded for all of the general exams, if the appropriate score is achieved.
-Students must provide the official CLEP transcript to the Registrar’s Office, Room 152A.
-Please note: certain program restrictions apply.
+Students must provide the official CLEP transcript to the QCC Registrar’s Office (Room 152, Administration Building), at QCC Worcester (Main Campus).
+Certain program restrictions apply.

-Defense Activities for Nontraditional Education Support program (DANTES): Credit will be awarded to students who achieve scores at or about the fiftieth percentile on the DANTES exam, administered through Educational Testing Service (ETS), which covers a wide range of technical, business and academic subjects.
-Students must provide the official DANTES transcript to the college.
-Please note: certain program restrictions apply.
+Defense Activities for Non-Traditional Education Support (DANTES): Credit will be awarded to students who achieve scores at or about the 50th percentile on the DANTES exam, administered through Educational Testing Service (ETS), which covers a wide range of technical, business and academic subjects.
+Students must provide the official DANTES transcript to the College.
+Certain program restrictions apply.

 College Credit for Military Coursework, Training and Experience Policy

-Quinsigamond Community College awards academic credit towards degrees and certificates for students’ previous military occupation, military training, coursework and experiences, based upon the institution’s admission standards, the student’s program of study and is consistent with the mission of the Commonwealth’s system of higher education.
+QCC awards academic credit towards degrees and certificates for a student’s previous military occupation, military training, coursework and experiences, based upon the institution’s admission standards, the student’s program of study, and consistency with the mission of the Commonwealth’s system of higher education.

-At Quinsigamond Community College, academic credit may be awarded where appropriate through multiple methods of evaluation including, academic accredited institution courses, (to include the Community College of the Air Force), the American Council on Education (ACE) Joint Transcript Service (JST), DANTES and CLEP Subject Standardized Tests, Challenge Exams, Credentialing and Portfolio Development.
+At QCC, academic credit may be awarded where appropriate through multiple methods of evaluation, including: academic accredited institution courses (to include the Community College of the Air Force); the American Council on Education (ACE) Joint Transcript Service (JST); DANTES and CLEP Subject Standardized Tests; Challenge Exams; Credentialing; and Portfolio Development.

 Assessment of Student Learning

-Quinsigamond Community College employs the traditional practice for assessment of student learning wherein the quantity of learning is measured by the number of credits (semester hours) earned, and its quality is recognized by an award of a grade for the learning experience.
-The design of this college practice shall be, so far as practicable, responsive to the needs of students enrolled in a course or program.
+QCC employs the traditional practice for assessment of student learning wherein the quantity of learning is measured by the number of credits (semester hours) earned, and its quality is recognized by an award of a grade for the learning experience.
+The design of this College practice shall be, so far as practicable, responsive to the needs of students enrolled in a course or program.
 The status of the student in a program shall be determined by accumulated course grades earned.

 - The grading policy shall be in conformity with the College mission of access and quality.